innovationgarage/ElCheapoAIS/README.md

 * Antenna

 ### Build the antenna
-The measurements of the antenna are based on https://m0ukd.com/calculators/quarter-wave-ground-plane-antenna-calculator/ for a 162 Mhz antenna.
+Measurements, examples and building instructions are available here: https://m0ukd.com/calculators/quarter-wave-ground-plane-antenna-calculator/.
+The following measurements are for a 162 Mhz antenna (for best results build one around that frequency):

 ![](1_antenna/antenna_measurements.PNG)

-Check the upper link for more details on how to build the antenna.
-The center piece holder can be 3d printed https://www.thingiverse.com/thing:3099905
+The center holder shown in the image is available here: https://www.thingiverse.com/thing:3099905

 ## Software